 Kimberley Outback Tours – Kimberley, Top End and Kakadu

 See it all!
-Visit Cape Leveque, overnight at Horizontal Falls, visit specatular gorges at Windjana, Tunnel Creek and the Bungles.
+Visit Cygnet Bay Pearl Farm, overnight at Horizontal Falls, visit spectacular gorges at Windjana, Tunnel Creek and the Bungles.
 Cruise on Geigie gorge, Ord River, Kathering Gorge and visit Purnululu, Nitmiluk, Kakadu and Litchfield National Park.

 Highlights & Inclusions

-The fifteen day Dreamtime tour of the Kimberley and Top End will introduce you to the Kimberley, including a 4WD adventure not to be missed!
+This fifteen day tour of the Kimberley and Top End will introduce you to the Kimberley, including a 4WD adventure not to be missed!